Severson-Group/AMDC-Hardware/README.md

 ## Documentation

-Detailed documentaion about the hardware design for each board is available in the `docs/` subfolder.
+Detailed documentaion about the hardware is available online at: [docs.amdc.dev/hardware](https://docs.amdc.dev/hardware/).

 The documentation explains the design narrative and process, design choices, requirements, relevant equations and diagrams, etc.